vihara-ambegoda/Colour-Sequence-Detector/README.md

-#🔴🟠🟢🔵🟡 Colour-Sequence-Detector
+# 🎨 Colour Sequence Detector

 Design of A Colour Sequence Detector for a 5-core Harness Cable

-# Colour Sequence Detector

-Low-cost tester for verifying the **colour sequence** and **continuity** of 5-core harness cables at both ends of a coil.
+Low-cost tester for verifying the **colour sequence** and **continuity** of 5-core harness cables at both ends of a wire roll.
-Designed **without microcontrollers** to keep the design simple and cost-effective, powered by a 9 V battery.

 ---

 ## 📜 Overview

 This device checks if both ends of a cable have the **same wire colour sequence** and ensures **continuity**.
-It was developed for the Harness Department as a more efficient alternative to the manual continuity tester.
+It was developed as a more efficient alternative to the manual continuity tester for the Harness Department at Cable Solutions (Pvt) Ltd.

 ---

 ## ⚙️ How It Works

 1. A **555 Timer** generates clock pulses.
 2. Two **CD4017 Decade Counters** are clocked together:
    - One drives the positive side of LEDs.